google/dart-neats/typed_sql/doc/04_update_and_delete.md

 > [!NOTE]
 > The return value of the `.returning` extension method is **not** a `Query`
+> object, because SQL does not support using results from an `UPDATE` statement
-> object.
-Thus, it is not possible to combine it with other extension methods
+> in a subquery.
+Thus, it is not possible to combine it with other extension
-> for `Query` objects.
+> methods for `Query` objects.
 The only thing you can do is `.executeAndFetch()`.

 ## Deleting rows with `.delete`